 In an organization, it’s often a good practice to configure a standard set of applications as default apps for all users.
 This ensures consistency and makes it easier for users to work with the expected software.
 Setting default apps simplifies tasks and minimizes confusion when dealing with various file types and tasks within the organization’s ecosystem.

 You have two primary methods for configuring default apps in Windows 10/11 for your organization.
 One option is to use an OMA-URI like ApplicationDefaults/DefaultAssociationsConfiguration.
-The other involves applying default association configurations through a device configuration profile from the settings catalog.
-In this blog post, we’ll focus on configuring default apps using a device configuration profile.
+The other involves applying default association configurations by using Settings catalog policy.
+In this blog post, we’ll focus on configuring default apps using a Settings catalog policy.

 Configure Default apps on a Windows device manually